-1. Principles of the remuneration system
+2. Principles of the remuneration system

 Telefónica Deutschland Holding AG (Telefónica Deutschland) provides mobile network and fixed-line services for private and business customers as well as digital products and services.
-With over 43 million mobile network connections and over two million broadband connections, Telefónica Deutschland is one of the three leading integrated network operators in Germany.
-Telefónica Deutschland is part of the Spanish telecommunications group Telefónica, S.A., one of the world's largest telecommunication providers of mobile and fixed-line services for private and business customers, which indirectly holds 69.2 % of the shares of Telefónica Deutschland.
+With around 44 million mobile network connections and 2.3 million broadband connections, Telefónica Deutschland is one of the three leading integrated network operators in Germany.
+Telefónica Deutschland is part of the Spanish telecommunications group Telefónica, S.A., one of the world's largest telecommunication providers of mobile and fixed-line services for private and business customers, which directly and indirectly holds 70.6 % of the shares of Telefónica Deutschland.

 Telefónica Deutschland has the long-term goal of increasing value for shareholders, customers, employees and the society through sustainable growth and innovative products.
-To achieve this goal, in addition to continued efforts to strengthen the O2 brand, the company aims to utilize its strong market position in order to benefit from being actively involved in the digitalization process.
+To achieve this goal, in addition to continued efforts to strengthen the O_2 brand, the company aims to utilize its strong market position in order to benefit from being actively involved in the digitalization process.
 Strategic growth areas for reaching new customers include in particular rural areas, stronger marketing of bundled products such as bundling mobile and fixed-line products and successfully addressing the business customer segment.

 With its strong mobile network infrastructure, Telefónica Deutschland is situated at an important interface for the digital interconnectivity that is ever-increasing across all areas of life.
-Building on the foundation of the 5G spectrum that has been secured and the further expansion of the LTE network, Telefónica Deutschland aims to provide significant impetus to the digital future of society.
+Building on the foundation of the 5G spectrum that has now been secured and the further expansion of the LTE network, Telefónica Deutschland aims to provide significant impetus to the digital future of society.